QuantumSavory/QuantumSavory.jl/docs/src/howto/firstgenrepeater/firstgenrepeater.md

 ```

 Notice how the `XX` observable drops due to the T₂ dephasing experienced by the qubits.
-And then it goes back up at the occurence of a successful purification
+And then it goes back up at the occurrence of a successful purification
 (or all the way to zero at failed purifications).
 Here is what it looks like if we do not perform purification: